The History of Charlotte

 Hornets’ Nest of Rebellion

-Late in the Revolution, British General Cornwallis swept into town—and soon wished he hadn’t.
-Local sharpshooters peppered his men mercilessly in the 1780 Battle of Charlotte and the Battle of Kings Mountain nearby.
+Late in the Revolution, British General Cornwallis swept into town – and soon wished he hadn’t.
+Local sharpshooters peppered his men mercilessly in the 1780 Battle of Charlotte and the Battle of Kings Mountain nearby, now the site of the Kings Mountain National and State Parks at the foot of the Crowders Mountain ridgeline.

 As he departed, it is said that Cornwallis wrote in his diary that Charlotte was a “hornet’s nest of rebellion.”
 Today, the hornet and hornet’s nest are popular civic symbols.
 You will find them on police officers’ uniforms and NBA Charlotte Hornets’ uniforms, among other places in town.